 - unexplained weight gain or loss

 If you have abnormal menstrual periods, your doctor will probably begin with a pelvic examination.
-You should also be prepared to give your medical history and list all the medications and supplements you are taking.
+They will take your medical history, and you should list all the medications and supplements you’re taking.

 Depending on your specific symptoms, diagnostic testing may include: